microsoft/Analysis-Services/pbidevmode/fabricps-pbip/README.md

 Before running the sample scripts below, run the following script to download and install 'fabricps-pbip' module including it's dependencies:

+> **Warning**
+> This module was updated to work only with PBIP format produced by Power BI Desktop March 2024 update.

 ```powershell

 New-Item -ItemType Directory -Path ".\modules" -ErrorAction SilentlyContinue | Out-Null